anz-bank/syslgen-examples/README.md

 # SYSLGEN Examples

-This is an example repo showing the generation of REST API client and server code using`syslgen`.
+This is an example repo showing the generation of REST API client and server code using `syslgen`.
 The example application consists an API Server that stores tasks, and a client CLI tool that makes API calls to the server.

-See `codegen/model/todos.sysl` for the rest api description
+See [codegen/model/todos.sysl](codegen/model/todos.sysl) for the REST API description

 ## Getting Started

 ### Get Syslgen